-The most important thing about this church in addition to its exuberant decoration is that it is completely covered by gold leaf, which are thin sheets of gold glued to the wood.
+The most important thing about this church in addition to its exuberant decoration is that it is completely covered by gold leaves, which are thin sheets of gold glued to the wood.

-In the main altar of the church you can see the urn where the body of the first Ecuadorian saint, Mariana de Jesús, is found, who in exchange for the earthquakes occurred offered her life.
+On the main altar of the church, you can see the urn where the body of the first Ecuadorian saint, Mariana de Jesús, is found, who in exchange for the earthquakes that occurred offered her life.

 - BASILICA OF THE NATIONAL VOW